Life of Joseph Smith from 1827 to 1830: Formal organization of the Church of Christ

 By the spring of 1830, Smith had in mind the idea that his informal body of believers who called themselves the Church of Christ should be organized as a formal, legal body.
 Therefore, Smith traveled from Harmony to the Manchester-Palmyra area.
 In March 1830, just before publication of the Book of Mormon.
 Smith stayed in Palmyra until April 6, 1830, the date he had chosen to formally organize the church.
 While in Manchester that day, a Tuesday, Smith dictated a series of short revelations, including a revelation stating that Smith was to be considered "a seer, a translator, a prophet, an apostle of Jesus Christ, an elder of the church".
 The revelation stated that Smith was to be the first "elder" in the Church of Christ, while Cowdery was to be the "first preacher".
 Then several people, including Martin Harris and Joseph Smith Sr., but apparently not Joseph Smith himself, were baptized that night in a nearby dammed-off stream.
-Although the baptisms were performed after dark "because of persecution", the event was witnessed by a few non-believing Palmyra residents.
 The majority of witnesses say this organizational event took place in the log home of Joseph Smith Sr. in the Manchester area, followed by a meeting the next Sunday in Fayette, New York.
 Nevertheless, one of Smith's histories, and a later statement by David Whitmer place the event in Fayette.

 On April 11, 1830, the first Sunday after the Tuesday, April 6 organization date, the newly formed church held its first worship services in Fayette, attended by a much larger group of about 30 people.
 At least six other people were baptized that day in the nearby Seneca Lake, and at least seven others were baptized on the following Sunday, April 18, after a revelation two days earlier had stated that new converts had to be rebaptized into "a new and an everlasting covenant" regardless of any prior baptism.
 Oliver Cowdery, as the "first preacher", took the lead in both baptism and the giving of sermons.
 Smith and the leaders of his church also began teaching and baptizing in Colesville, New York, near Smith's home in Harmony, where his friend Joseph Knight Sr. lived.
 The Colesville meetings were "well-attended" and led to several baptisms, particularly after word got out that Smith had performed an exorcism of one of Joseph Knight's sons.

 Thus, by June 1830, the new church had about 30 members.
 On June 9, 1830, the church held its first conference in Fayette.
 It was on this occasion that Smith called for a vote on the Articles and Covenants of the Church of Christ, which would serve as the church's constitution.
 At the conference, several said they had visions, others fainted and had to be laid on beds, others shouted hosannas.